kushrami/Python-Crash-Course-book-Excercise/README.md

 # Python-Crash-Course-book-Excercise

-This Repo has all the solved excercises of Book - Python Crash Course.
+This Repo has all the solved exercises of Book - Python Crash Course.

-Every Chepter has unsolved excercise section.
-So Program Excercise_1_1.py is solution of Excercise number 1.1 in chepter 1.
+Every Chepter has unsolved exercise section.
+So Program Excercise_1_1.py is solution of Exercise number 1.1 in chepter 1.
-If any of the Excercise is not available then its not a program that you can write, If just vocal or refrence or other Excercise.
+If any of the Exercise is not available then its not a program that you can write, If just vocal or refrence or other Exercise.

 Refrences :